rtortori/rmlab-aci-operator/README.md

 * Create a new EPG in the `kubernetes` application profile
 * Bind the `frontend` EPG to the VMM correct domain
 * Configure `kube-default` EPG as the contract master for the `frontend` EPG
-* Create a Kubernetes namespace called `frontend` with the correct opflex annotation
+* Create a Kubernetes namespace or Openshift project called `frontend` with the correct opflex annotation

 #### Example
 ```